 Step 6 involves the implementation of the project in step 5, and can include on-ground works, applied research, engagement, education and awareness, applied research and monitoring (in accordance with the Condition Assessment Monitoring Plan).
 Decisions now need to be made about the most effective way to implement the project.
 If the people who developed the detailed design are not those involved in the implementation there needs to be clear instructions provided, and a strategy in place for who to contact if further information is needed.

 Step 7: Maintenance, monitoring, evaluation, adaptation, and sharing

 After the implementation of the intervention, it is tempting to consider that the project is complete.
 However, long term maintenance and monitoring is required to evaluate progress towards the objectives.
 Through Step 7, evaluation will help determine if adaptation of the management approach is required.
 Once the evaluation has shown clear results these can be shared.

 This page should be cited as:

-Department of Environment and Science, Queensland (2022) Get help using the Rehabilitation Process, WetlandInfo website, accessed 13 April 2023.
+Department of Environment, Science and Innovation, Queensland (2022) Get help using the Rehabilitation Process, WetlandInfo website, accessed 1 February 2024.
 Available at: https://wetlandinfo.des.qld.gov.au/wetlands/management/rehabilitation/rehab-process/aerp-help/